 McDermott said David Nelson had the intention to leave money to charity and was particularly interested when McDermott explained how creating a donor-advised fund within a community foundation provides the opportunity for creating a lasting legacy.

-Among the latest 2021 grants (see links above to all grants awarded), check out these featured stories:
+Among the generous grants (see links above to all grants awarded), check out these featured stories:

 Wisconsin’s Niagara Escarpment: It’s “Ledge-ndary”